-Prescription and non-prescription medicines will only be administered at school: Medications will be only be administrated by following our Administrating Medication Policy.

-- When it would be detrimental to the pupil's health or school attendance not to do so and - Where we have parents/carers' written consent

-The only exception to this is where the medicine has been prescribed to the pupil without the knowledge of the parents/carers.

-Pupils under 16 will not be given medicine containing aspirin unless prescribed by a doctor.

-Anyone giving a pupil any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
-Parents/carers will always be informed.

-The school will only accept prescribed medicines that are:

-- In-date

-- Labelled

-- Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage

-The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date.

-All medicines will be stored safely.
+7.1 Managing medicines.

+- Prescription and non-prescription medicines will be administered at school: - When it would be detrimental to the pupil's health or school attendance not to do so and - Where we have parents/carers' written consent - The only exception to this is where the medicine has been prescribed to the pupil without the knowledge of the parents/carers. - Pupils under 16 will not be given medicine containing aspirin unless prescribed by a doctor. - Anyone giving a pupil any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
+Parents/carers will always be informed. - The school will only accept prescribed medicines that are: - In-date - Labelled - Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage. - The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date. - All medicines will be stored safely.
 Pupils will be informed about where their medicines are at all times and be able to access them immediately.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away.
-School has emergency inhalers and adrenaline pens for use when a child's own medication has failed or is unavailable.
-These must be used with prior permission from parent and where a child has been prescribed the same medication.

-Medicines will be returned to parents/carers to arrange for safe disposal when no longer required.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away. - Medicines will be returned to parents/carers to arrange for safe disposal when no longer required.